NEW Factual Data Sheet for "Mark"

 The last main division in Mark follows the concluding inclusion.

-• Through the rest of Mark, the disciples continue to not see perfectly who Jesus is nor their role as disciples.
+• Through the rest of Mark, the disciples continue not to see perfectly who Jesus is nor their role as disciples.

 • Jesus’ inner-circle disciples fall asleep instead of praying and disappoint Jesus in the garden in Mark 14:32-42.

-• Later in the chapter, after the garden experience “all” of the disciples “forsook him” (14:50).
+• Later in the chapter, after the garden experience, “all” of the disciples “forsook him” (14:50).

 • The leader of the apostolic band denies Jesus three times (Mark 14:66-72).

-After Jesus’ resurrection in 16:7, the angel tells the women to “tell his disciples and Peter that he goes before you into Galilee: there shall you SEE him” (16:7).
-T. J. Geddert, argues that this commands a “Discipleship Renewal.”[8]
 When the disciples “see” Jesus, the Son of God in his resurrected body in Galilee, they will finally have spiritual insight into the person and work of Christ, and they will take up their crosses and follow him to their deaths.
-Jesus, the Son of God, was successful at discipling his disciples, who went on to “do greater works” than Jesus, just as he predicted in John 14:12.
+Jesus, the Son of God, was successful at disciplining his disciples, who went on to “do greater works” than Jesus, just as he predicted in John 14:12.

 1. Wayne Slusser.
 “A Discourse Analysis of the Passion Predictions in the Gospel of Mark” (Ph.D. diss., Baptist Bible Seminary, Clark Summit, 2012, 70.